 Staying hydrated is a simple but essential element of fitness that often gets overlooked.
 While serious dehydration is usually an issue among young children, the elderly, or those who are sick, anyone can become mildly or even severely dehydrated.
 One common cause of dehydration is sweating during intense exercise or in hot conditions, making dehydration a common and serious concern for firefighters.
 The protective gear worn by firefighters alone can result in significant sweating and fluid loss, even without the strenuous exertion or hot environments firefighters deal with on a regular basis.

 You might not always feel thirsty if you are becoming dehydrated, so it is important to drink plenty of fluid, whether or not you feel thirsty.
-Go here for a chart on how much to drink before, during and after exercise.

 In addition to drinking water and fluids, watch out for these signs of dehydration:

 - Dry mouth or chapped lips

 - Decreased urine or darker yellow urine

 - Low blood pressure

 - Dark yellow or amber colored urine or no urine output

 If you or someone you observe has signs of early dehydration, replenish fluids immediately and watch out for continued or worsening signs of dehydration.
 If you or someone you observe experiences signs of severe dehydration, seek medical attention immediately.